 All three musics are linked by their periodicity, the ebb and flow of the waves, rise and fall of the voices, and regular tolling of the bell creating a variety of rhythmic interactions.

-Penmon Point was realized in the winter 2002-03 in the Electroacoustic Music Studios of Bangor University (Wales, UK) and premiered on March 22, 2003 during the Electric Spring Festival in Huddersfield (UK).
+Penmon Point was realized in the winter 2002-03 at the Electroacoustic Music Studios of Bangor University (Wales, UK) and premiered on March 22, 2003 during the Electric Spring Festival in Huddersfield (UK).
 It was awarded First prize at the 5th Concurso Internacional de Música Eletroacústica de São Paulo (CIMESP ’03, Brazil).
 Penmon Point was recorded on the compact disc Música Maximalista / Maximal Music 10: V CIMESP 2003 in 2004.

 |February 1, 2008||Andrew Lewis, Penmon Point (2002-03), 15:26||Radio Horizon 93.9 (South Africa)|

 |June 10, 2008||Andrew Lewis, Penmon Point (2002-03), 15:26||Südwestrundfunk SWR2 (Germany)|

 |December 1, 2008||Andrew Lewis, Penmon Point (2002-03), 15:26||Radio Horizon 93.9 (South Africa)|